-MEALS: Three meals (Balkan cuisine) per day are provided.
+Meals: Three meals (Balkan cuisine) per day are provided.
 Meals usually take place in the hotel’s restaurant.
 Brown-bag-lunches will be provided during excursions.
-This field school can accommodate vegetarians and individuals with lactose-intolerance diet.
-Vegan, kosher, gluten-free restrictions or other diets are impossible to accommodate at this location.
+This field school can accommodate vegetarians and individuals with lactose-intolerance.
+Vegan, kosher and gluten-free restrictions are impossible to accommodate in this location.

 VISA REQUIREMENTS: Citizens of the US, EU, Canada, Japan, Republic of Korea, Australia and New Zealand do not need visa to visit Bulgaria for up to 90 days.
 Citizens of all other countries may need a visa.
 The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
 For more information visit the US State Department Travel Advice page or Balkan Heritage Foundation visa help web page.

-The IFR has strong, explicit and robust policy towards discrimination and harassment in the field (click here for a shortcut).
-If students feel they cannot discuss personal safety issues with the field school staff, the IFR operates an emergency hotline where students can contact IFR personnel directly.
+The IFR has strong, explicit and robust policy towards discrimination and harassment in the field.
+If students feel they cannot discuss personal safety issues with field school staff, the IFR operates an emergency hotline where students may contact IFR personnel directly.